Community Handbook:Community Standards

 In accordance with System Police 34.03, Alcoholic Beverages- alcohol is permitted in “University Apartments and Residence Hall room (individuals 21 years or older).”
 Alcohol is strictly prohibited in the assigned spaces of residents under 21 years of age.
 Residents who are at least 21 years of age are permitted to have alcohol in their assigned bedroom (this does not include common areas) in accordance with Texas law.
 Texas law requires individuals must be at least 21 years of age to purchase, possess, or consume alcoholic beverages.
 In addition to this, all residents are held to the following standards:

-- Residents are prohibited from being in possession of empty alcohol containers, including those used as decoration.
+1. Residents are prohibited from being in possession of empty alcohol containers, including decoration.

-- Residents less than 21 years of age may not knowingly be in the presence of alcohol or under the influence of alcohol.
+3. Residents less than 21 years of age, many not knowingly be in the presence of alcohol or under the influence of alcohol.

-- Residents will not possess or consume alcohol in public places, including, but not limited to, lounges, study rooms, hallways, entryways, elevators, stairwells, balconies, terraces and decks.
+9. Residents will not possess or consume alcohol in public places, including, but not limited to, lounges, study rooms, hallways, entryways, elevators, stairwells, balconies, terraces, and decks.
 If the door of the residence hall room/apartment is open, the space is considered a public place.

 Arson